Greek Myths, v. 1.0

 Now ask everyone to SHARE their own answer with the whole group.
 Repeat the question, and go around the circle, asking each child to give their answer.

-IV/ Optional lecturette and conversation
+IV/ Optional conversation starter, and conversation

 If you and the children are curious, you can tell them what little we know about the Eleusinian Mysteries — read “Eleusinian Mysteries” from “Leader Resources” below.